YangguangZhou/Monet-All/docs/en/guide/faq.md

 ## Abnormal color taking in domestic version of WeChat/not effective

 True Metaphysics

-## The button text color of Scene 5 and above versions is abnormal

-The Pixel 6 used by the author himself cannot use the version above Scene 5.
-Please adapt it by yourself.

 ## Color taking of other applications is abnormal/not effective